garrandall/popular-music-data/tracks/watching-you-slave.md

 Love at first sight
-Ooh, baby, you're blowin' my mind
+Oh, baby, you're blowin' my mind
 I just got to let you know
 Energy flowin'
 I said it feels so good